-TO CHIEF FINANCIAL OFFICE PATRONIS AND ALL MEMBER INSURERS:
+TO CHIEF FINANCIAL OFFICER PATRONIS AND ALL MEMBER INSURERS:

-On behalf of the Association's Board of Directors, we are pleased to furnish you with information regarding the 2022 operations and finances of the Florida Life & Health Insurance Guaranty Association (FLAHIGA).
-First, this report provides information on activities in 2022 regarding each impaired or insolvent company, followed by information about funding sources and the 2022 Assessment.
-Next, you will find the Audited Financial Statement of the Association for the years ended December 31, 2022, and December 31, 2021, as prepared by Carr, Riggs & Ingram, LLC, Certified Public Accountants, Tallahassee, Florida.
-Note the change in the basis of accounting to a modified cash basis for 2022 and restated for 2021.
+On behalf of the Association's Board of Directors, we are pleased to furnish you with information regarding the 2023 operations and finances of the Florida Life & Health Insurance Guaranty Association (FLAHIGA).
+First, this report provides information on activities in 2023 regarding each impaired or insolvent company, followed by information about funding sources and the 2023 Assessment.
+Next, you will find the Audited Financial Statement of the Association for the years ended December 31, 2023, and December 31, 2022, as prepared by Carr, Riggs & Ingram, LLC, Certified Public Accountants, Tallahassee, Florida.
 Finally, the members of the Board are identified, along with their terms and committee assignments.

-The Association's laws are outlined in the Florida Statutes at Chapter 631, Part III.
+Florida Statutes, Chapter 631, Part III outlines the Association's laws.
 You can access the statutes through this link: Florida Life and Health Insurance Guaranty Association Act.